mooijtech/go-pst/README.md

 The PFF (Personal Folder File) and OFF (Offline Folder File) format is used to store Microsoft Outlook e-mails, appointments and contacts.
 The PST (Personal Storage Table), OST (Offline Storage Table) and PAB (Personal Address Book) file format consist of the PFF format.

-## go-pst v4

-The latest version of go-pst **requires Go 1.18** due to generics support: [Shaving 40% Off Google’s B-Tree Implementation with Go Generics](https://www.scylladb.com/2022/04/27/shaving-40-off-googles-b-tree-implementation-with-go-generics/).
-Operations that search for nodes (such as getting folders and messages) are much faster and uses less memory (but initializing the b-trees uses a bit more than previously).
-Benchmarks can be found [here](https://github.com/mooijtech/go-pst/tree/master/benchmarks).

-For Go 1.16 use go-pst v3 (`go get github.com/mooijtech/go-pst/v3`)

-## License

-The source code of `go-pst` is provided under a **dual license model**.

-### Commercial License

-If you want to use `go-pst` to develop commercial sites, tools, and applications, the Commercial License is the appropriate license.
-With this option, your source code is kept proprietary.
-Purchase an `go-pst` Commercial License by contacting **info@mooijtech.com**.

-### Open source license

-If you are creating an open source application under a license compatible with the GNU Affero GPL license v3, you may use `go-pst` under the terms of the [AGPL-3.0](https://opensource.org/licenses/AGPL-3.0).

 ## Usage

 ```bash